 Remember that you used to pitch your products to the retail stores you were targeting so heavily?
 You often call and mail them to get them buy your products.
 How about now, do you still regularly contact them?

 Following up after a sale is very important to make your buyers keep coming back to you.
 This strategy shows your concern to your customers.
 Ask them how sales are going or if you can help with anything through a personalized email.
 We suggest you to do this soon after your goods reach the buyer and frequently keep in touch with them.
+The features in CRM software can be your choice in maintaining a good relationship with customers.

 5. Focusing on price rather than service